School Safe Haven Project

 After discussions with local councillors, neighbourhood officers and school representatives, and in consultation with local residents and parents, the intention is to introduce the School Safe Haven Zone on Redwood Road.
 The zone will become operational from Monday 22 November 2021 and will be introduced on an experimental basis first.
 This means the new restriction will be temporary for a maximum period of 18 months before deciding whether it should be permanent.

 A period of public consultation will be undertaken as part of this process and will start when the zone is introduced.
 To make comment, object and engage in the consultation, email email@example.com.
 As required by regulations, a street notice and public advertisement will also show the consultation period.

 The zone will cover Redwood Road between Sinfin Lane and Islay Road.
 The restriction will be operational term time only, Monday to Friday from 8.15am to 9am in the morning and from 2.30pm to 3.30pm in the afternoon.

-The full plans are able to download - School safe haven consultation plans for Redwood School
+The full plans are available to download - School safe haven consultation plans for Redwood School.